The Christchurch Transport Strategic Plan 2012-2042 is a 30 year vision for transport within the city, adopted by the Council in late 2012.

 The Christchurch Transport Strategic Plan, the Operative Christchurch City Plan and the Long Term Plan demonstrate changes to the transport network that may affect your property or neighbourhood.
 Should you wish further clarification on any matters you have uncovered in your search, please call 03 941 8999.
 The documents listed above are available at Council libraries for your reference, but the most up to date versions are available on the web-links provided.

 State Highways, even when they are within Christchurch City, are looked after by the New Zealand Transport Agency (NZTA).
-You can find information on State Highway projects on the NZTA website www.nzta.govt.nz.
+You can find information on State Highway projects on the NZTA website www.nzta.govt.nz(external link).